Gail Katharine Strickler

-She has over fifteen years of experience at Brandeis conducting both qualitative and quantitative research on a variety of health policy issues.
+She has over twenty years of experience at Brandeis conducting both qualitative and quantitative research on a variety of health policy issues.
+She is currently the Co-Principal Investigator and Project Manager of the Prescription Behavior Surveillance System (PBSS) project.
 She served as the Project Manager on the CMS-funded evaluation of the Medicare Lifestyle Modification Project Demonstration and was Lead Investigator on Sections II and III of Substance Abuse: The Nation’s Number One Health Problem, a substance abuse chartbook funded by the Robert Wood Johnson Foundation.
-She was also recently Project Manager on a National Institute on Drug Abuse (NIDA) study on the cost-effectiveness of different types of substance abuse aftercare and co-investigator on a NIDA-funded study of gender and prescription drug abuse.
+She was also Project Manager on a National Institute on Drug Abuse (NIDA) study on the cost-effectiveness of different types of substance abuse aftercare and co-investigator on a NIDA-funded study of gender and prescription drug abuse.

 - Garner BR, Lwin AK, Strickler GK, Hunter BD, Shepard DS.
 "Pay-for-performance as a cost-effective implementation strategy: Results of a cluster randomized trial."
 3/31/2018.